Andy-set-studio/personal-site-hylia/src/posts/jamstack-ifttt-and-netlify-a-power-trio.md

 ## Longterm gains

-This stuff is right on my mind at the moment as I rebuild [Piccalilli](https://hankchizljaw.com/wrote/piccalilli:-the-future/).
+This stuff is right on my mind at the moment as I rebuild [Piccalilli](https://hankchizljaw.com/wrote/piccalilli:-the-future/) with the Jamstack and Eleventy.
 One key aspect of Piccalilli is the [well-known newsletter](//piccalil.li).
 I used to post the newsletter with [Curated](https://curated.co/), but on the new, Jamstack-powered platform, it’ll be web-first, which then syndicates to people’s inboxes.

 A newsletter issue will be published as an Eleventy-generated page and I’m then going to create a specific RSS feed that—you guessed it—IFTTT will monitor.
 I’m going to get IFTTT to post a webhook to my API which will scrape the RSS content and send it to people’s inboxes.
 Again: super simple and super effective.